gbtami/pychess-variants/static/docs/faq.md

 You need to have a Lichess account.
 If you don't already, please go to [Lichess](https://lichess.org/) to make an account.

+*Would logging in with my Lichess account compromise my account/password?*

+No!
+That is done via OAuth and your password isn't revealed to Pychess, just like how you can log in to third-party websites with your Google or Facebook accounts.

 *What's the best way to contact the developers?*

 You can try the lobby chat, although the developers might not be on to answer.
 More reliably, we use [Discord](https://discord.gg/aPs8RKr).